bekk/aws-workshop/README.md

 2. Run `aws sso login --sso-session cloudlabs-common`.
 A browser will open.
 Read the instructions in the terminal, and verify that the code is the same.

+  :bulb: If you're logged out during the workshop (typically a "No valid credential sources found" error), run the command again.

 3. Now, we'll configure a *profile* that connects your session to a given AWS account.
 Run `aws configure sso --profile cloudlabs`:

     ```